 - Physical creditor meetings

 These have been abolished unless requested by the creditors.
-Creditors will be requested to make decisions by, for example electronic voting and virtual meetings.
+Creditors will be requested to make decisions by, for example, electronic voting and virtual meetings.
 If no creditors object within a specified period then the decision is deemed to have been approved and insolvency practitioners can rely on this using the deemed consent procedure.
-The insolvency practitioner can select the best suited method for the creditor, facilitating the creditors’ part in the decision making process.
+The insolvency practitioner can select the best-suited method for the creditor, facilitating the creditors’ part in the decision making the process.

 - Individual insolvency process

 Essentially the new rules leave individual insolvency processes such as liquidations, administrations, bankruptcies and individual voluntary arrangements (IVAs) unaffected, although they do simplify matters.
 The requirement for a final meeting has been removed.
 Also, an insolvency practitioner can now accept debts of under £1,000 for distribution purposes without the consent of the creditor.
 This will be particularly useful in IVAs where low creditor values are common and overall will simplify administration for both the insolvency practitioner and the creditor.

 There is the requirement for insolvency practitioners to provide significant additional information to creditors regarding their new rights and obligations.
 It is anticipated that the rules will lead to enhanced creditor engagement and thereby produce increased returns.
 Creditors, directors and insolvency practitioners need to be fully prepared for the new rules.